-- And if you use it daily, you will start seeing better long term results such as improvements in sore throat, dry cough, and lump sensation in throat which present in some patients.
+- And if you use it daily, you will start seeing better long-term results, such as improvements in sore throat, dry cough, and lump sensation in the throat, which are present in some patients.

-PRO TIP: avoid lying in a supine position directly after meals even if you not going to sleep.
+PRO TIP: avoid lying in a supine position directly after meals, even if you are not going to sleep.
 This can help to reduce your GERD symptoms.

 3- Other LIFESTYLE modifications that work:

-In the previous sections, we told you that the 2 most effective lifestyle modifications that can actually cure your GERD permanently are weight loss and head elevation.
+In the previous sections, we told you that weight loss and head elevation are the two most effective lifestyle modifications that can cure your GERD permanently.

-However, other options can make a big difference when it comes to controlling your GERD.
+However, other options can make a big difference when controlling your GERD.
 I will specifically mention the things that have satisfactory scientific evidence:

 A- Smoking and alcohol cessation.

-Although addictive, trying to quit them can be helpful in improving your acid reflux.
-Also, if quitting is not an option for you, just limiting the consumption of alcohol and tobacco can also lead to improvements.
+Although addictive, trying to quit them can help improve your acid reflux.
+Also, if quitting is not an option for you, limiting the consumption of alcohol and smoking can lead to improvements.

 And here are some tips to consider with alcohol and GERD:

 - Limit yourself to just one drink.